renuka-rajpuria/jobot/README.md

 - ⬜️ Voice Assistant
 - ⬜️ and much more...

-Developers will also be able to build their own applications using Jobot's REST API.
-Starter templates will be provided for building various types of applications using Jobot.
+Developers will also be able to build their own applications using K-Bot's REST API.
+Starter templates will be provided for building various types of applications using K-Bot.

 ## Tech Stack

-Jobot uses the following technology stack:
+K-Bot uses the following technology stack:

 - [OpenAI APIs](https://platform.openai.com/docs/api-reference)
 - [React](https://react.dev/)